simonpl/elektrol-gif-maker/README.md

 `--password/-p <password>` defines the password that is used to log in via FTP.

+`--server2/-s2 <server>` defines an additional server where images may be stored.
+This is optional.

 `--delay/-d <delay>` defines the delay that is used between the images in the GIF-Animation.

 `--outputdir/-o <outputdir>` defines where the data will be saved.